-That same list applies to the homeowners insurance you buy for a condominium or co-op (except then it’s called HO-6 instead of HO-2).
+That same list applies to the homeowners insurance you buy for a condominium or co-op, called HO-6.

-With HO-1, HO-2, and HO-6, what you see is what you get.
-So if zombies attacked your home, your HO-1 or HO-2 wouldn’t cover the damage because zombies aren’t on the list of specific things those policies cover.
+With HO-1, HO-2, or HO-6, policies, what you see is what you get.
+So, if zombies attacked your home, none of these policies would cover the damage, because zombies aren’t on the list of specific things they cover.

 The Most Complete Homeowners Insurance

-The most complete and protective form of homeowners insurance (called HO-3) covers you for all perils except some specific ones like:
+The most complete and protective form of homeowners insurance (called HO-3) covers you for all perils except some specific ones including: